 In basic mathematics, for two dimensions (Figure 1 above) the horizontal axis is called the x-axis, and the vertical axis is called the y-axis.
 In multivariable calculus o these axes may be referred to as E1 and E2 (for Euclidean space).
 In structural analysis o these axes may be referred to as X1 and X2.
 In row-oriented data sampling reports, the terms ordinate and abscissa may be used (left handed).
 Any symbols to denote these axes are allowed.
 Usage of x and y for variables often does not refer to these coordinate axes.

-Each of these two coordinate axes is a number line:
+Each of the two coordinate axes is a number line.
+Following is an illustration of a number line:

 The number line is a straight line of uniformly spaced ordered points, each point representing a real number, with the number represented by each point less than the number represented by any point to the right of that point on a horizontal number line (this referred to as ordering of the points):